 Does your to-do list look like a never-ending chore?
 Do you feel the constant need to keep refreshing your wardrobe and improving your home to be “within trends”?
 Are you always buying new things, only for the shine to eventually wear off?
 Then you need to learn from the ancient Japanese philosophy of Wabi-sabi.

-Wabi-sabi offers a refuge from the modern world’s obsession with perfection and accepts imperfections as all the more meaningful – and, in their own way, beautiful.
-Wabi-sabi lets you embrace imperfection and unpredictability of life.
+Wabi-sabi offers an escape from the modern world’s obsession with perfection and accepts imperfections as all the more meaningful – and, in their own way, beautiful.
 This Japanese concept can help you create a happier home and feel more content with life as it is, rather than always wishing for more.

 Authenticity is a big part of Wabi-sabi, so cracks and imperfections are cherished for symbolising the passage of time and loving use.
 Embracing Wabi-sabi in the home teaches us to be content with our current lot without constantly yearning for more.
 Learning to be selective over what we want and what we really need.
 It’s the perfect antidote to a throwaway society built on disposable goods and mass-produced, homogeneous items.

 Imperfection is the basic principle of Wabi-Sabi, the Japanese philosophy of accepting your imperfections and making the most of life.

-This is where Wabi-sabi invites a pause.
-The Japanese philosophy encourages us to focus on the blessings shining in our daily lives and celebrating the way things are rather than craving how they should be.
+This Japanese philosophy encourages us to focus on the blessings shining in our daily lives and celebrate the way things are rather than craving how they should be.

 “Wabi-Sabi is a way of life that appreciates and accepts complexity while at the same time values simplicity. […] Nothing lasts, nothing is finished, and nothing is perfect.” writes Richard Powell in his book, Wabi-Sabi Simple.

-By embracing Wabi-sabi we realise that nothing is permanent — even fixed objects are subject to change and taint.
-A great example of Wabi-sabi in creativity is, as we mentioned in the beginning, the art of kintsugi, where cracked pottery is filled with gold-dusted lacquer as a way to showcase the beauty of its age and damage rather than hiding it.
-The fault is not hidden but highlighted and praised.
+When you embrace Wabi-sabi, you realise that nothing is permanent— even fixed objects are subject to change and taint.
+A great example of Wabi-sabi in creativity is the art of kintsugi, where cracked pottery is filled with gold-dusted lacquer as a way to showcase the beauty of its age and damage rather than hiding it.
+This art highlights and praises the faults instead of hiding them.